munanadi/anchor-wallets/README.md

-`callDummy` is the POC that works with phantom now.
-Read a dummy anchor contract. (`set-read` is the anchor contract.)
+`callDummy` is the POC that works with all solana wallet adapters.
+This calls a normal dummy anchor program that logs "Called Dummy" with `msg!()`

+---
+Currently this example works with Phantom and Sollet.

+>To Add different wallets to this add them in the `wallets` array in the `Demo.js`.

+---

+To use the `dummy` isntruction call.
+Deploy the program given in `solana_program` using `solana deploy` and store this address in `ProgramId` in `Dummy.js`

 ---